saineju/bitwarden_sshkey_vault/README.md

 When fetching keys from the vault, the script does a `get` action and that requires that the key name is unique enough.
 This means that if you have keys
 `my_key` and `my_key2`, you can fetch `my_key2`, but fetching `my_key` will fail due to the fact that the search for it will find two entries for `my_key`
 As a workaround, you should attempt to use names that will not collide like that.
-If you do have two colliding keys, you can always use the key ID to fetch the key, but you need to know which ID is the correct one.
+If you do have two colliding keys, you can always use the key ID to fetch the key (use list or search to check the key ID)